so-wise/weddell_gyre_clusters/README.md

 The expected directory structure:
 ```
-├── so-chic-data            <- Contains profile data as processed using MITprof, before it is classified
+├── so-chic-data            <- Profile data as processed using MITprof, before it is classified (not included)
 └── weddell_gyre_clusters   <- This current repository
 ```